 1.5 Facility may take immediate temporary action, including temporary removal of a Program Participant from the Facility, to correct a situation where a Program Participant's actions endanger the care of Facility's patients.
-Facility may make written request to TCU for the permanent withdrawal of a Program Participant from participation at the Facility if: (1) the achievement, progress, adjustment or health of the Program Participant does not warrant continuation at Facility, (2) the behavior of the Program Participant fails to conform to the applicable regulations of Facility, (3) the Program Participant's clinical performance is unsatisfactory to Facility, or (4) the Program Participant's behavior, in the Facility's discretion, is disruptive or detrimental to Facility shall immediately cease; however, in such situations, all final resolutions of the Program Participant's academic status and/or continuing participant in the Program will be made solely by TCU.
-Only TCU may remove or dismiss a Program Participant from the Program.
+Facility may make written request to TCU for the permanent withdrawal of a Program Participant from participation at the Facility if: (1) the achievement, progress, adjustment or health of the Program Participant does not warrant continuation at Facility, (2) the behavior of the Program Participant fails to conform to the applicable regulations of Facility, (3) the Program Participant's clinical performance is unsatisfactory to Facility, or (4) the Program Participant's behavior, in the Facility's discretion, is disruptive or detrimental to Facility and/or its patients.
+In any such event, the Program Participant's participation in the Program at the Facility shall immediately cease; however, in such situations, all final resolutions of the Program Participant's academic status and/or continuing participant from the Program.